 Her experiences replicated my own experience as a young girl.
 My first childbirth experience was traumatic.
 There was series of complications that I actually lost my first baby.
 My second child was born through a caesarean operation.

 The most emotional moment watching the film was seeing the humiliation and inconsiderate attitude shown by the midwife who attended to Sarah on her second pregnancy.
-This scenario of rejection and stigmatisation brought back my memories of my experience during my first pregnancy with a health attendant in Awgu General Hospital.
+This scenario of rejection and stigmatisation brought back my memories of my experience during my first pregnancy with a health attendant at Awgu General Hospital.
 She reprimanded me and said my difficulty in having to deliver smoothly was because I was ‘cut’.
-She was so off hand and gave no consideration to my feelings.
+She was so off-hand and gave no consideration to my feelings.

 I will use the skills I have learnt in Social Change Communication to convince more members of the Awgu community to stop practicing FGM.
 I will use dialogue as a principal skill to share with members of my family information regarding the disrespect to the dignity of the girl child as a result of the FGM practice.
 I will listen to their position and empathetically feel for them, but in a very understanding tone with respect, share with them information, drawing from the Bible, our constitution and the recent child rights Law (Enugu State, 2016) that criminalises FGM.